 We currently have 5 black Fiber Reactive dyes, each with a different color cast.
 (A true black is the hardest color to get with Fiber Reactive dyes.)
 Three of them work well in lower temperature direct application methods like tie-dye, batik and low immersion techniques, where the temperatures used are cooler but the fabric is kept moist long enough for the dye to develop full depth.
 You will see, however, some differences depending upon which one you use and your particular situation and techniques.
 All five can be used for tub-dyeing (when you are dyeing a solid color shade) and here there are also some differences:

 - #39 Black - Tub dyes with a green cast and edges are blue/green in tie-dye.
 The least expensive of the blacks.
 Not black on protein fibers.

 - #44 Better Black - one of our most popular blacks.
 Tub dyes with a purple-blue cast and edges are blue in tie-dye.
 Not black on protein fibers.

 - #250 Jet Black - Darkest black we have for cotton and other cellulose fibers.
 BACK by popular demand; But the price did go way up, as we had said it would.
-Also, one of the ingredients was no longer available, so we had to experiment around with a new one.
+Also, one of the ingredients was no longer available, so we had to reformulate it.
 This color runs a little different than what you were used to, so if you want to go back to this color, we recommend TESTING before you go whole hog and purchase a very expensive 25 pounder or something!!!
-Best tub dyed in hot (130° to 150°F) water!
-Not black on silk or wool or other protein fibers.
-Not black in tie-dye, batik or low immersion tecniques unless you have a way of heating it while it is curing (can yield olive green or grey, depending on the lot, in cool temps).
+Best tub dyed in HOT (130° to 150°F) water!
+Not black on silk or wool or other protein fibers (nice dark brown though).
+Not black in tie-dye, batik or low immersion techniques unless you have a way of heating it while it is curing (can yield olive green or grey, depending on the lot, in cool temps).
 (But that would melt the wax with Batik)